pikarpov-LANL/Sapsan/README.md

 Feel free to check out a website version at [sapsan.app](http://sapsan.app).
 The interface is indentical to the GUI of the local version of Sapsan, except lacking the ability to edit the model code on the fly.

-Note: currently Sapsan is in alpha, but we are actively working on it and introduce new feature on a daily basis.

 ## [Sapsan's Wiki](https://github.com/pikarpov-LANL/Sapsan/wiki)

 Please refer to Sapsan's github wiki to learn more about framework's details and capabilities.